mjolsen-sw/aws-cruddur/README.md

 - [ ] Likes
   - This would involve a small DB redesign, some query changes, additional backend route(s), and updates to the frontend.
     - DB redesign: Currently uses an integer to count likes.
 There should be a seperate table with two fields (user_uuid, activity_uuid) to match users to liked posts.
     - Query changes: Like counts would be aggregated dynamically when post data is retrieved.
-Also, a field should be returned indicating whether the user requesting the data liked the particular post.
+A field should be returned indicating whether the user requesting the data liked the particular post.
+When returning from liking/unliking, a new count of the likes should be returned to update the frontend.
     - Backend routes: Outside of the query changes, there need to be route(s) to like/unlike a post given the user_uuid (potentially their cognito_uuid as this would be provided through the required authentication and would save a call to the DB) and activity_uuid.
     - Frontend updates: Needs to track whether or not to highlight to like button depending on if the user has liked the post.
 Also needs to use the correct route(s) for liking/unliking.
+Should update the like count after liking/unliking based on the value returned from the backend.
 - [ ] Shares and Reposts
   - Similar in functionality and would have to be designed.
 Would these have the same lifespan as the original message or do we need to redesign our activity setup?
 Decisions on how these function on the frontend would have to be decided.
 Based on how open this is, this is unlikely to be implemented.
 - [ ] Unit Tests
   - No testing, outside of manual testing, were used in this bootcamp.
 Could implement unit tests for both the backend and frontend.
 These could be leveraged by CI/CD pipelines (CodePipeline and GitHub Actions respectively).
+- [ ] 'Search Cruddur'
+  - I'm assuming this would be a simple activity search function.
+    - Could do a basic implementation the returns a flat list of activities that contain what is searched (dumb search).
+    - Would benefit to have replies linking to the activity their replying to.
+- [ ] Trending
+  - Would require some form of machine learning which is outside the scope of what I wanted from this project, making it highly unlikely to be implemented.
+Also, have messages deleted consistently would provide a potential challenge to the models.
+- [ ] Suggested Users
+  - Would also require some form of machine learning.
+Along with being outside the scope of the project, there are not going to be a large number of users making this highly unlikely to be implemented.
+- [ ] 'About', 'Terms of Service', 'Privacy Policy'
+  - Will remain just stubs as this is not a real social media platform.